 Many chutneys and jams need rapid boiling.
 A wooden spoon is a must, as they don’t transfer heat and they don’t scratch or scrape the bottom of the pan.
 I love wooden spoons and ladles so much more than plastic or metals ones.

-You’ll want a spoon with a flat edge, to get right into the edges of the pan and extra out every little bit of jammy, gooey, preserved goodness.
+You’ll want a spoon to get right into the edges of the pan and extra out every little bit of jammy, gooey, preserved goodness.
 This is the best wooden spoon that we’ve found for making jam.

 A Jam Thermometer

 A jam thermometer usually stays inside your maslin pan during the entire process, so you can test the specific temperatures that some recipes have.
 The setting point of jam, for instance, is 105 degrees centigrade, so you can watch as it gets close.
 There isn’t a specific chutney setting point so its easier to make than jam.
 You can read some of the best jam thermometer reviews here and buy your own here.